Sheila is from Merseyside, has Bell’s palsy which affects her smile and has undergone chemotherapy for cancer which means she has lost her hair.

 I feel I have found myself again.
 I have so much empathy for everyone who comes to the group meetings.
 Some have only just lost their smile, others are born with facial palsy but had no one to talk to.
 Good or bad, it’s a place where everyone shares their experience.

 I still get people who ask ‘Why do you look like that?’ or ‘Have you had a stroke?’ but I am so much stronger now, and I usually have an answer for them.
 Years ago I would have scurried away… not anymore!
-I am ready to shout out about facial difference to anyone who will listen.
+I am ready to shout out about visible difference to anyone who will listen.

 Have a visible difference story?
 Share yours using #MyVisibleDifference on social media or on our Tell Your Story page.